onepf/OPFPush/README.md

 You can use `BroadcastReceiver` instead of `EventListener` for receiving push events.
 See [the following section][opfpush-receiver-section]

+##Notification payload support

+[GCM Notification payload support][gcm-notification-payload-support] was added to the library.
+Also we have implemented a similar mechanism for all supported push providers.
+See [the following section][opf-notification-payload-support]

 ## Implemented Push Services

 1. [Google Cloud Messaging][google-cloud-messaging].